vcerny01/website2/content/notes/Peloponnesian War.md

 - Signed between both sides
 - Mutual non-agression is to last for 50 years
 	- Disputes are to be solved by arbitration rather than conflict
-- The situation was still tense on many fronts
+- The situation is still tense on many fronts
 	- Sparta tried to get Corinth ally with Thebes against Athens
 	- Athenian general Alcibades got the Peloponnesian states of Ellis and Mantineia to ally with Argos against Spart (==420 BC==)
 		- Combined forces of these three states are defeated at at Argives (==418 BC==)